EvanBurchard/tyranoscript/README.md

 Chrome or Safari are recommended.
 When using Chrome, set the "-allow-file-access-from-files" property so that files in the local environment can be accessed.
 Alternatively, you can serve files from a server on the web or locally.

-As for using KAG, Check out the url below: http://devdoc.kikyou.info/tvp/docs/kag3doc/contents/index.html (sorry non-Japanese speakers.
+As for using KAG, Check out this url: http://devdoc.kikyou.info/tvp/docs/kag3doc/contents/index.html (sorry non-Japanese speakers.
 There is not an equivalent doc.)